-- Las Vegas Itinerary – Day 1
+- Weekend in Las Vegas Itinerary – Day 1

-- Las Vegas Itinerary – Day 2
+- Weekend in Las Vegas Itinerary – Day 2

-- The Ultimate Las Vegas Tips
+- The Ultimate Las Vegas Travel Tips

-Las Vegas Itinerary – Day 1
+Weekend in Las Vegas Itinerary – Day 1

 Welcome to Fabulous Las Vegas!
 Let’s get you checked in and ready to get your day started.
 On the first day of any vacation, I always like to take things a little slow.
 Traveling is not an easy task, depending where you came in from, you might be suffering from jet lag or just tired from your trip.

 I stumbled upon this café after a wild night out.
 After having a few drinks (a lot of drinks), I was quite famished and decided to stop at The Grand Lux Café to get some much needed food in my stomach.
 Ever since then, this restaurant has grown to be one of my favorite dining establishments in Vegas.
 Located inside the Venetian Casino, this restaurant serves nothing but delicious, mouth watering food.
 It has a wide variety of American cuisine and is opened 24/7.
 You really can’t beat that.